mttk/mttk.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 27 year old PhD student working in the intersection of machine learning and natural language processing, in an area called representation learning.
+I'm Martin.
+I'm doing a PhD in the intersection of machine learning and natural language processing, in an area called representation learning.

-I'm trying to discover what the limitations of neural and distributed word and sentence representations are and find interpretable and efficient fixes.
+As literally every other person in this field, I write blog posts.
+They are usually notes on papers I read and find interesting.
+The notes are also sometimes interesting.
+Not often though.